guardEarth/EarthTech/README.md

-# EarthTech
+# EarthJUC
 ---------------- English ----------------<br/>
 This is an efficient concurrent toolkit, if one day, extraterrestrial civilization invades the earth, this toolkit may be an attempt by the software layer to fight against extraterrestrial civilization<br/>
 <br/>
 usage method：<br/>
-1：Import "EarthTech.jar" into the project<br/>
+1：Import "EarthJUC.jar" into the project<br/>
 2：Run any of the following files<br/>
 ArrayList_Test.java<br/>
 LinkedList_Test.java<br/>